needle-tools/needle-engine-support/documentation/getting-started/for-unity-developers.md

 If you want to access the world coordinates in Needle Engine we have utility methods that you can use with your objects.
 Call `getWorldPosition(yourObject)` to calculate the world position.
 Similar methods exist for rotation/quaternion and scale.
 To get access to those methods just import them from Needle Engine like so `import { getWorldPosition } from "@needle.tools/engine"`

+Note that these utility methods like `getWorldPosition`, `getWorldRotation`, `getWorldScale` internally have a buffer of Vector3 instances and are meant to be used locally only.
+This means that you should not cache them in your component, otherwise your cached value will eventually be overriden.
+But it is safe to call `getWorldPosition` multiple times in your function to make calculations without having to worry to re-use the same instance.
+If you are not sure what this means you should take a look at the **Primitive Types** section in the [Typescript Essentials Guide](./typescript-essentials.md#primitive-types)

 ## Time
 Use `this.context.time` to get access to time data: